-The modules are available by their u-name, and also by their non-u-name.
+On some embedded platforms, where it may be cumbersome to add Python-level wrapper modules to achieve naming compatibility with CPython, micro-modules are available both by their u-name, and also by their non-u-name.
 The non-u-name can be overridden by a file of that name in your package path.
 For example, import json will first search for a file json.py or directory json and load that package if it is found.
 If nothing is found, it will fallback to loading the built-in ujson module.